 2. How can I dispose of my old lawnmower blades?

-As described in the article, you can do many things with old lawnmower blades.
-But if they are beyond that point, you need to dispose of them.
-You must be careful with that as they may cut someone’s hand if improperly thrown away.
+As the article describes, you can do many things with old lawnmower blades.
+But if they are beyond that point, you must dispose of them.
+You must be careful as they may cut someone’s hand if improperly thrown away.
 You can:

-• If you have to throw them in a bin, you must cover them entirely with a few layers of pieces of clothes.
+- If you have to throw them in a bin, you must cover them entirely with a few layers of clothing.
 Then, label the package and let the waste-collecting men know about it.

 3. What is the typical life of a lawnmower blade?